metamn/use-auth/README.md

 ## Update

-There is a better looking (more slim components) version of this library called [use-auth-slim](https://github.com/metamn/use-auth-slim/).
+There is a better looking (giving more slim components) version of this library called [use-auth-slim](https://github.com/metamn/use-auth-slim/).

 ## Why another library?